austenrainer/stoic/docs/iccc2024workshop.md

 •	Are interested in stories in their various forms, e.g., flash fiction, short stories;
 •	Are open-minded to the unpredictability that arises with creativity.

-## Format and duration of the workshop
+## Indicative format and duration of the workshop

 | Activity|
 |-----|